-When people think of Japanese maples they usually think of Acer palmatum.
-There are over 150 cultivars varying in height, spread, bark-color and, most strikingly, foliage.
+When people think of Japanese maples they can be thinking of any one of hundreds of cultivars varying in height, spread, bark-color and, most strikingly, foliage.
 There are red-leaved, green leaved and variegated cultivars.
 Some have finely, dissected leaves while others have wide, palmate leaves.
 Most have stunning fall color.
+Acer japonicum cultivars are recommended for those gardening in New York state as they are not yet being watched by New York state as potential invasive species.
+Historically, Acer palmatum cultivars were the go-to Japanese maples, and while this species is not yet regulated by New York state, it has been determined to be invasive.

 The cultivar names of some Japanese maples can seem incredibly complicated unless you are fluent in Japanese.
 Fortunately, some have both Japanese and English names.
 Many have been hybridized (bred) in Japan, while a number of fine selections have been hybridized here in the United States.